theScottyJam/snap.js/content/nolodash/debounce/description.md

     "default": "trailing",
     "options": {
-      "leading": "At the leading end of the series of calls.", "trailing": "At the trailing end of the series of calls.", "leadingAndTrailing": "At both the leading and trailing end of the series of calls."
+      "leading": "At the leading end of the series of calls.", "trailing": "At the trailing end of the series of calls (Lodash's default behavior).", "leadingAndTrailing": "At both the leading and trailing end of the series of calls."
     }
   },